 UNESCO Chair Programme on Cultural Heritage and Risk Management

-International Training Course (ITC) on Disaster Risk Management of Cultural Heritage 2021, 15th year, Ritsumeikan University [Online]
+International Training Course (ITC) on Disaster Risk Management of Cultural Heritage 2022, 16th year, Ritsumeikan University in collaboration with ICCROM [Online]

-Dates: 23rd of August to 7th of October 2021 (Two online sessions of 120-150 minutes each will be held on Mondays and Thursdays of every week for 7 weeks)
+(Two online sessions of 150 minutes each will be held on Mondays and Thursdays, and one mentoring session on Fridays of every week for 8 weeks)

 2. Background and Objectives of the Course